Diabetes Diet Chart Plan – Best Indian Diabetic Meal Chart

 Coconut being high in saturated fat is not recommended for a diabetic.
 Too much intake may increase the risk of heart diseases.
 However, occasional consumption is advised along with a balanced meal.

 The importance of food in health should never be written off.
 Food must be consumed accordingly to improve the health of a person.
-Eliminating food that harms health is necessary.
+Eliminating food to avoid diabetes is necessary.

 Conclusion